-- Annual Monitoring Reports (AMR) are considered at Engineering Team meetings and reviewed through Glyndŵr's Academic Programme Sub-committee; - Issues raised in external examiner reports are referred to Engineering Team meeting for further action, particularly when quality or resource issues are a concern; - The capture and use of formal and informal student feedback and its interpretation is embedded in the AMRs and discussed; - External examiners comments are responded to and this response is included in the AMRs for each programme; - After the Engineering MAR meeting to discuss the AMR they are forwarded to the Standards and Quality Committee; - A Plenary session is then held for the University to feedback on the overall quality of the AMR's.
+- Annual Monitoring Reports (AMR) are considered at Engineering Team meetings and reviewed through Glyndŵr University's Academic Programme Sub-committee;; - External Examiners Reports are formally reviewed through the AMR.
+A response to the report is formulated by the Programme Team and an action plan created; - The capture and use of formal and informal student feedback and its interpretation is embedded in the AMRs and discussed; - A Plenary session is then held for the University to feedback on the overall quality of the AMRs; - Module Leaders provide a module-based review of the operation, quality, and standards of individual modules; - Informal sharing of current and best practice occurs through Programme Team meetings.